PrizeRebel Review: Earn Up To $520 a Year With PrizeRebel (Updated 2019)

 PrizeRebel raffles and sweepstakes

 The Lucky Numbers Jackpot drawing is a cool option which takes 20 tickets.
-It's basically a lottery where you select four numbers for your ticket.
-The prize you can win is a number of points, for example 1500 points is the prize this week.
+It’s basically a lottery where you select four numbers for your ticket.
+The prize you can win is a number of points, for example, 1500 points are the prize this week.
 You can win by having a partial match much like a real lottery.

 Pros of PrizeRebel